Chasky-H/page-builder/docs/readme.md

     - Addon debugging (Edit & Create):
         - Open terminal --> change to client-side --> Start your addon with npm start.
-        Run the webapp application go to Settings --> Pages --> Application Header.
+        Run the webapp application go to Settings --> Pages --> Page Builder.
         Add ?dev=true to the browser query (URL params). add debugger on your typescript code and reload the page. notice that dev=true will work only if your addon runs on port 4400.

     - Page Blocks debugging: